-In brief, as it relates to gift cards, the Credit Card Act:
+In brief, as it relates to gift cards, the Rules:

-- does not preempt state laws that provide greater consumer protection; - prohibits imposition of a dormancy, inactivity or service fee ("fee") unless there has been no activity for 12 months; - if a fee is to be charged, as and when permitted, then: - o certain specified disclosure requirements must be satisfied at or before the time of purchase; and - o it may not be more than once per month; and - expiration dates of less than 5 years are prohibited, and the expiration date, if any, must be clearly and conspicuously disclosed.
+- do not preempt state laws that provide greater consumer protection; - do not require gift cards to be in a card format; - prohibit imposition of a dormancy, inactivity or service fee ("fee") unless there has been no activity for 12 months; - if a fee is to be charged, as and when permitted, then:

+- certain specified disclosure requirements must be satisfied at or before the time of purchase; and - it may not be more than once per month; and - expiration dates of less than 5 years are prohibited, and the expiration date, if any, must be clearly and conspicuously disclosed.

-Excluded from regulation under the Credit Card Act are General Use Prepaid Cards, Gift Certificates and Store Gift Cards, which include, among others, an electronic promise, plastic card or payment code device that: (i) is used solely for telephone services; (ii) is reloadable and not marketed or labeled as a gift card or gift certificate; (iii) is issued as part of a loyalty, award, reward or other promotional program (to be defined by the Board); (iv) is not marketed to the general public; or (v) is issued in paper form only (including for tickets and events).
+Excluded from regulation under the Rules are General Use Prepaid Cards, Gift Certificates and Store Gift Cards, which include, among others, an electronic promise, plastic card or payment code device that: (i) is used solely for telephone services (except for those redeemable for mobile applications or mobile Internet service); (ii) is reloadable and not marketed or labeled as a gift card or gift certificate; (iii) is issued as part of a loyalty, award, reward or other promotional program; (iv) is not marketed to the general public; or (v) is issued in paper form only (including for tickets and events).
+In addition, the Rules detail requirements for qualifying for the reloadable and not marketed as gift cards exclusions, and disclosures on non-physical cards and loyalty, award and promotional program cards.